-Yucatan Mexico has been on the tourist radar for years thanks to popular mainstays like Cancun and Playa Del Carmen along the Caribbean Coast.
+Looking for best places to visit in Yucatan?
+This part of Mexico has been on the tourist radar for years thanks to popular mainstays like Cancun and Playa Del Carmen.
 But there’s a lot more to this part of Mexico than all-inclusive resorts and white-sand beaches.

-From hidden beaches and charming pueblos dotting the region, to cenotes and vast natural areas, there are tons wonderful places to visit in Yucatan Peninsula and I’m going to share some of the best in this article.
+From hidden beaches and charming pueblos, to cenotes and vast natural areas, there are tons wonderful places to visit in Yucatan Mexico and I’m going to tell you how you can visit them.

 Where to stay: Gran Real Yucatan

-Nicknamed “La Ciudad Blanca” (The While City), Merida is the capital of Mexico’s Yucatan state that until recently has been flying under the tourist radar.
-But as more travelers discover this city, Merida is becoming more popular.
+Nicknamed “La Ciudad Blanca” (The While City), Merida is the capital of Yucatan that until recently has been flying under the tourist radar.
+Merida is one of the best cities in the Yucatan Peninsula to learn the Mayan culture.

 Merida boasts wonderful landmarks, green spaces, and tons of restaurants.
 Some of the unmissable stops in Merida are Paseo de Montejo that leads to Monumento a la Patria and Plaza Grande where you can find an impressive Catedral de Merida.